TheGoldLab/IB-dev-env/README.md

 ## Workflow
 1. Open your project folder (containing the files within this repo) in VS Code
 2. Open the command window by pressing Ctrl/Cmd + Shift + P or by clicking on the top search bar and going to "Show and Run Comands >".
-3. Type in the command "Dev Containers: Reopen Folder in Container" and press enter (when you begin typing any part of this command, the window should suggest it)
+3. Type in the command "Dev Containers: Reopen in Container" and press enter (when you begin typing any part of this command, the window should suggest it)
 4. VS Code will begin the process of opening the folder in the container specified by the files in this repository.
 If it is the first time you are doing this, it may take a while for the container to be built.
 After the first time, it should open quickly.
 5. You can now edit and run code as you would normally.
 6. You can also use git via VS Code while inside the dev container.